patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ```

-### Message actions selection options
+### Message actions persistent selections

-By default, message actions will automatically deselect when clicking outside the component or clicking a different action button.
-You can opt-in to persist the selection by setting `persistActionSelection` to `true`.
+By default, message actions will automatically deselect when you click outside the component or on a different action button.
+To persist the selection instead, set `persistActionSelection` to `true`.

 When `persistActionSelection` is `true`:

-- The selected action will remain selected even when clicking outside the component
+- The selected action will remain selected even when you click outside the component.
-- Clicking the same button again will toggle the selection off, though you will have to move your focus elsewhere to see a visual state change
+- Clicking a different button will still switch the selection to that button.
-- Clicking a different button will switch the selection to that button
+- Clicking the same action button again will toggle the selection off, though you will have to move your focus elsewhere to see the visual state change.

 ```js file="./MessageWithPersistedActions.tsx"